seed-rs/seed-rs.org/crate/guides/0.8.0/time_tracker_graphql_mappers.md

     ```rust
     use ulid::Ulid;

-    use cynic::QueryFragment; // <-- New
+    use cynic::QueryBuilder; // <-- New

     use std::collections::BTreeMap;
     use std::convert::identity;  // <-- New